AndyStobirski/jQuery-Sudoku/SudokuGrid/README.md

 This document describes the jQuery plugin jquery.SudokuGrid.js and it's accompanying css file (jquery.SudokuGrid.css).
 A live demo is located [here](http://www.evilscience.co.uk/AndyStobirski/SudokuGrid/SudokuGridDemo.html).

+SudokuGrid.js is a jQuery plugin that displays a customizable sudoku grid.
+Values can be set by user input or by plugin methods.

 **Configuration**

 The file *SudokuGridDemo.html* contains a demo of this plugin.